• Skip to primary navigation

 • 1 cup old fashioned rolled oats

-• 2 tablespoons coconut nectar (honey, maple syrup, agave nectar or 4–5 dates also work)
+• 2 tablespoons agave nectar (honey, maple syrup, or 4–5 dates also work)

 • 1 teaspoon vanilla extract